raspberrypi/documentation/configuration/config-txt.md

 GPU memory in megabytes.
 Sets the memory split between the ARM (CPU) and GPU.
 ARM gets the remaining memory.
 Min 16.
 Default 64.

 ##### gpu_mem_256
 GPU memory in megabytes for the 256MB Raspberry Pi.
-Ignored by the 512MB RP.
+Ignored by the 512MB Pi.
 Overrides gpu_mem.
 Max 192.
 Default not set.

 ##### gpu_mem_512
 GPU memory in megabytes for the 512MB Raspberry Pi.
-Ignored by the 256MB RP.
+Ignored by the 256MB Pi.
 Overrides gpu_mem.
 Max 448.
 Default not set.

 ##### disable_l2cache
 Disables ARM access to GPU's L2 cache.
 Needs corresponding L2 disabled kernel.
 Default 0.